 There are many sources of grants, fellowships available to students, and the NGP encourages all students to submit at least one application during their training.
 Particularly appropriate are individual fellowships from NIH and NSF, but private foundations may also be available, depending upon your area of study.
-The NGP offers a grant-writing workshop annually to assist students in developing skills needed to prepare a competitive proposal.
-This workshop is open to both domestic and international students.
-USC also offers grantwriting workshops during the academic year and summer that are open to all domestic PhD students.
+USC offers grant-writing workshops during the academic year and summer that are open to all domestic PhD students.
 Detailed information about fellowships can be obtained from the following sources: